 Are You Ready to Get the Chase Freedom?

-There are many reasons to get the Chase Freedom (as you can read more about in our in-depth Chase Freedom review).
+There are many reasons to get the Chase Freedom.
 For some people, this is their only credit card and they redeem the points for cash rewards.
 Others only use this card for the 5% bonus categories but use their other Chase card to earn 2 or 3x Ultimate Rewards points on other purchases.
 As long as you have a 670 credit score and not too many new credit cards, this is an easy credit card to get.